 Where to find: You can find it at cafes, restaurants, as well as traditional medicine shops in China.

-18. Soybean Milk
+25. Soybean Milk

 Non-alcoholic

 Soy milk pudding is one of the most mouth-watering Chinese desserts to savor.
 But do you know that soybean milk enjoyed alone is no less delicious?
-This protein-rich, very drinkable treat is immensely prevalent throughout China, especially appealing to vegetarians.
+This protein-rich, drinkable treat is immensely prevalent throughout China, especially appealing to vegetarians.

-Soybean milk is made by boiling soybean flour in water and filtering out any solid.
+Soybean milk is made by boiling soybean flour in water and filtering out any solids.
 The result is a white, fragrant “plant milk” thicker than cow’s milk but much easier to digest.
 It is full of proteins, minerals, and vitamins but blissfully devoid of lactose and harmful saturated fat.

 Eastern Han Dynasty’s China appears to be the birthplace of this milk.
 By the late 20th century, soybean milk established a firm foothold in the Western world.
 Modern versions of the milk come in many flavors, namely mung bean, lily, and red date.